 One of the greatest orchestras in the world, the London Philharmonic Orchestra is Resident Orchestra at the Southbank Centre’s Festival Hall.
 Our SIDE-BY-SIDE projects with the orchestra at this venue also feature young musicians on the Foyle Future Firsts Programme, which is designed to bridge the transition between education and the professional platform for outstanding early-career orchestral musicians.

 Based in Prague, the Czech Philharmonic is ranked among the best in the world.
-Its Chief Conductor and Music Director, Semyon Bychkov is the Academy’s Sir Charles Mackerras Chair.
+Its Chief Conductor and Music Director, Semyon Bychkov is the Academy’s Klemperer Chair of Conducting.
 In addition to participation by our students in orchestral performances, Czech Philharmonic principal players lead masterclasses and chamber music projects during several annual residencies at the Academy.

 The London Sinfonietta was the Academy’s first SIDE-BY-SIDE partner, a relationship dating back to 2002.
 They are one of the world’s finest contemporary music ensembles, with a reputation built on cutting-edge programming and virtuosic performances for over 50 years.
 Two decades of projects include the UK premieres of Grisey’s Espace Nono’s Prometeo, Vivier’s Lonely Child, Stockhausen’s iconic Gruppen and Donnerstag aus Licht, plus several large-scale works by Birtwistle, Berio, György Kurtág, Thomas Adès and others.